daraghhaughton593/SDL-HST-Assignment-Daragh-Haughton/README.md

 This script performs photometry on Hubble space telescope imagery in 2 filters (F555W and F336W) of the clobular cluster NGC 1261.
 It removes cosmic rays, identifies stellar sources, performs photometry on the sources to extract the magnitudes, and produces a Hertzprung Russel (HR) Diagram (more specifically, a colour (F336 - F555) vs magnitude (F555) diagram.

 ## Brief interpretation of results:
 The end HR diagram produced is somewhat decent.
-It bears decent resemblance to the provided diagram:
+It bears some resemblance to the provided diagram:

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/3a047fe4-9448-4079-a677-33ba4461fd18" />